sag-gov-integration-unit/webmethods-container-deployments/kubernetes/api_management/apistack-clustered/README.md

 ### Step 1) Install Helm CLI, and Add the Software AG Government Solutions HelmChart

-WE'll be using HELM to deploy the SoftwareAG product stacks into our cluster...
+We'll be using Helm to deploy the Software AG product stacks into our cluster...
 So let's add the public Softwareag Government Solutions Helm-Chart repo for SoftwareAG products:

 ```bash